-A NEW LBBB due to ischaemia is generally the result of an occluded proximal LAD or left main stem – it requires a large amount of myocardium and conductive tissue to be affected to cause this ECG appearance and these patients are SICK.
+A new LBBB due to ischaemia is the result of an occluded proximal left anterior descending (LAD) or left main stem artery.
+A large amount of myocardium and conductive tissue needs to be affected to cause this ECG appearance and these patients are usually acutely unwell.

 Development of Q waves on the ECG

-The Q wave is a reflection of septal depolarisation.
-This is usually hidden behind the much more forceful and electrically active ventricular wall depolarisation – if the ventricular wall is dead, a ‘window’ is created that allows the septal depolarisation to show up on the surface ECG.
+The Q wave reflects septal depolarisation.
+This is usually hidden behind the much more forceful and electrically active ventricular wall depolarisation.
+If the ventricular wall is dead, a ‘window’ is created that allows the septal depolarisation to show up on the surface ECG.